pojesh/Galaxy-Image-Enhancer/README.md

 This application integrates with a Flask backend API that provides image processing capabilities.
 The backend API endpoints are:

-- `POST /upscale` - For image upscaling with options for scale factor, output scale, and face enhancement
+- `POST /upscale` - For image upscaling with options for scale factor, output scale
-- `POST /outpaint` - For image outpainting with options for scale factor, output scale, and padding
+- `POST /outpaint` - For image outpainting with options for target width and height

 The integration is handled by the API service in `lib/api.ts`, which provides functions for: